Hudu-Technologies-Inc/Hudu-PassPortal-Migration/README.md

 ### Terminology

 Hudu uses different terminology than Passportal.

 For example, in Hudu, a data structure that describes an asset type is called an 'Asset Layout'.
-In Passportal, it is called a 'doctype'.
+In Passportal, it is called a 'doctype.'

-In Hudu, an object that represents an item that belongs to a company is called an 'Asset', whereas in Passportal, it is called a 'doc'.
+In Hudu, an object that represents an item that belongs to a company is called an 'Asset', whereas in Passportal, it is called a 'doc.'

 ### Setup Passportal API Key/Secret

 To set up everything you need in passportal, you can **first log in**, **then navigate to the `Settings`** area from the left navigation menu.
 <img width="2680" height="910" alt="image" src="https://github.com/user-attachments/assets/c587c88a-ec19-4ab0-b98d-2dd426988007" />

-You'll then click `Create Access Key`.
-Take note of both values, as it will only show you the secret once.
+You'll then click `Create Access Key`. **Take note of both values, as it will only show you the secret once.**

 You'll place your exported CSVs from Passportal in `.\exported-csvs\*`.
 This is required if you want to import passwords using this utility, since passwords are not available/exposed-to the Passportal API at present.
 While not including headers in your CSV export should be fine and is handled, you're encouraged to opt for including headers.